sap-tutorials/Tutorials/tutorials/cp-sdk-android-wizard-app-customize/cp-sdk-android-wizard-app-customize.md

           } ?: return false
       }
     })
-    return
     ```

 9. Run the app again and notice that there is now a search toolbar item.

     ![Filter Categories in action 1](search-view.png)

-10. Try it out: click the **search** item, enter some text, press **Enter**, and notice that the product categories that are displayed in the list are now filtered.
+10. Try it out: click the **search** item, enter some text, press **`Enter`**, and notice that the product categories that are displayed in the list are now filtered.

     ![Filter Categories in action 2](filter-in-action.png)

 [OPTION END]

->Further information on the Fiori search UI can be found at [SAP Fiori for Android Design Guidelines](https://experience.sap.com/fiori-design-android/search-2/) and [Fiori Search User Interface](https://help.sap.com/doc/c2d571df73104f72b9f1b73e06c5609a/Latest/en-US/docs/fioriui/fiori_search_ui.html).
+>Further information on the Fiori search UI can be found at [SAP Fiori for Android Design Guidelines](https://experience.sap.com/fiori-design-android/search-2/) and [Fiori Search User Interface](https://help.sap.com/doc/f53c64b93e5140918d676b927a3cd65b/Cloud/en-US/docs-en/guides/features/fiori-ui/android/fiori-search-ui.html).

 [DONE]
 [ACCORDION-END]